simonthum/git-sync/README.md

 in that `git-sync` will likely refuse to do anything not known to be safe.

+You can invoke git-sync in "check" mode, in which git-sync will not do anything except return zero if syncing may start, and non-zero if manual intervention is required.

 ### How am I supposed to use it?

+    git-sync [mode]

+Mode can be empty, sync, or check.

+In "check" mode, it will indicate if syncing may start.
+This is useful to see if manual intervention is required (indicated by text and non-zero exit code).

-Just call `git-sync` inside your average joe's repository (not in the middle of a rebase, git-am, merge or whatever, not detached, no untracked files) and everything will likely just work.
+In sync mode (the default), just calling `git-sync` inside your repository will sync with the remote, if the current branch is whitelisted.
+The repository must not be in the middle of a rebase, git-am, merge or whatever, not detached, and untracked files may also be a problem (see Options).
+Likely, sync will just work.
 Else, a clear error message should appear.
-If you don't sync in an intertwined manner (from multiple repositories/machines), `git-sync` is virtually guaranteed to work.
+If you don't sync in an intertwined manner (from multiple repositories/machines), `git-sync` is virtually guaranteed to succeed.
+Otherwise it will try to rebase, which may fail.
+This is where you'll need your git skills.

 ## How does it work?

 The flow is roughly:

 1. sanity checks.
 You don't want to do this in the middle of a rebase.
-2. Check for new files; exit if there are, unless allowed in config.
+2. Check for new files; exit if there are, unless allowed (see Options).
+2b.
+In check mode, exit with 0 here.
-3. Check for auto-commitable changes (see syncNewFiles option).
+3. Check for auto-commitable changes.
-4. perform auto-commit
+4. perform auto-commit (see Options)
 5. one more check for leftover changes / general tidyness
 6. fetch upstream
 7. Relate upstream to ours.
 If ahead, push.
 If behind, pull.
 If diverged, rebase, then push.